Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 ## Where does session state fit in with the xDB?

 As a visitor browses around your site, information about that visitor and their interaction is stored in session.
-On session end, this information is flushed to the xDB - but for the duration of an interaction, session is solely responsible for storing valuable information about a visitor's actions on your website.
+When the session ends, this information is flushed to the xDB - but for the duration of an interaction, session is solely responsible for storing valuable information about a visitor's actions on your website.
 This reduces the number of calls to the collection database, but it means that session management should be as robust as possible.

 There is nothing proprietary about session management in Sitecore - it is all built on standard ASP.NET session state.